 Electronic spark tester

-Unlike the STA, the Electronic Spark Tester (EST) does not require the creation of real sparks or explosions.
-Instead, a spark simulation is applied as a dynamic load to the device under test (DUT) using a custom designed electronic loading device.
-The EST then makes a series of measurements of the DUTs voltage and current response to the spark simulation and interprets these measurements based on knowledge of spark physics, developed from experiments undertaken specifically for this project.
+Unlike the STA, EST does not require the creation of real sparks or explosions.
+Instead, the effects of a spark on a device under test (DUT) are simulated using a custom designed electronic load.
+The EST makes a series of measurements of the DUT’s voltage and current response to the simulated spark.
+The measurements are then analysed to assess the safety of the DUT, based on knowledge of spark and ignition physics developed from experiments undertaken specifically for this project.

 In September 2015 Mining3’s EST research team received an ACARP Research and Industry Excellence Award for the project.